 For information that we receive from the European Union, DroneDeploy has certified its compliance with the EU-U.S. Privacy Shield and Swiss-U.S. Privacy Shield as set forth by the U.S. Department of Commerce regarding the collection, use, and retention of personal information from European Union countries and Switzerland.
 We have certified that we adhere to all key Privacy Shield Principles when transferring and processing personal information from the EU in the U.S. and Switzerland and the US:

 - Data Integrity & Purpose Limitation

 - Recourse, Enforcement & Liability

 For customers processing information on behalf of EU and Swiss citizens, DroneDeploy offers a Data Processing Addendum.
-DroneDeploy is a processor of your customers and you are the controller.
-In order to make sure that you are in compliance, you should take the following steps:
+DroneDeploy is a processor of your customers, and you are the controller.
+To make sure that you are in compliance, you should take the following steps:

 - Perform your own research and seek legal advice on how GPDR regulations apply to your business

 - Contact firstname.lastname@example.org for additional information on executing the data processing addendum (a self-service process will be available on May 10th)

 - Update your EU contact details within your account settings in DroneDeploy (available May 10th)

 All data is sent securely to DroneDeploy via the HTTPS protocol using the latest recommended ciphers and TLS protocol.
 All customer data encrypted at rest on DroneDeploy servers.

 DroneDeploy hosts its data in Amazon Web Services and Google Cloud.
 DroneDeploy employees do not have physical access to the Amazon or Google data centers, servers, network equipment, or storage.